The $q$ and $q^{-1}$-symmetric orthogonal polynomials in the $q$-Askey scheme, their dual polynomials and functions, orthogonality, generating functions and relations and nonterminating $q$-Chaundy double product representations: Introduction

 and Bailey's formula \cite[(2.11)]{Bailey1928}

 Other nice examples can be found in \cite[\S4.3]{ErdelyiHTF}.
 The goal of this paper is to extend the general results which were conceived of by Chaundy to the $q$-realm and to investigate some of their applications.
+One particular focus of this paper is to utilize our derived $q$-Chaundy result to provide some easy proofs for some of the most important product generating functions for basic hypergeometric orthogonal polynomials in the $q$-Askey scheme and also for their $q^{-1}$ analogues.
+See for instance \cite{MR4421370,BergIsmail1996,GasperRahman2005,Koekoeketal,KoelinkStokman2003}, \cite[\href{http://dlmf.nist.gov/18.28}{\S18.28}]{NIST:DLMF} for some detailed descriptions of these polynomials and their properties.

+This manuscript is organized as follows.
+In \S\ref{sec:2}, \S\ref{sec:3}, we introduce the mathematical preliminaries and orthogonal polynomials, functions and their important properties which we will rely upon respectively; in \S\ref{sec:4O} we present a summary of many known orthogonality relations for the above described family of polynomials/functions; in \S\ref{sec:4} we give some general theorems for the expansion of a product of two nonterminating basic hypergeometric series which we refer to as $q$-Chaundy expansions and also derive several limits and special cases including terminating cases; in \S\ref{sec:6} we summarize and derive important generating functions for the above described polynomials/functions;